-New Technology File System or NTFS for short is a file system developed by Microsoft for Windows operating system.
+The New Technology File System or NTFS for short is a file system developed by Microsoft for Windows operating system.
 It used by the old hard drive and currently is part of USB flash drives.
-However, all majority of flash drives uses FAT32 format by default.
-Hence, to replace it with NTFS, you can follow these steps.

-How to Format USB to NTFS Windows 10
+How to format USB to NTFS in Windows 10

 1. Go to My Computer or Libraries.
 Then locate the USB flash drives that you intended, the section generally separated from Local Disk.

-2. Next, right-click on it and choose Format…
+2. Next, right-click on it and select Format…

-3. After that, you will see a new window showing some information related the drives.
+3. After that, you will see a new window showing some information about the device.
 On the File system section, select NTFS.

 4. Now, click Start to process the formatting.

 You will see another pop-up box warn about the effect of this action.
-As long you have backup all files, you can click OK to proceed.
+As long you have backup your files, you can click OK to proceed.

-However, there are many things you should know about NTFS, pros, and cons of this Windows-based format.
+However, there are many things you should know about NTFS.